 Psilotum from the Greek 'psilos' meaning bare; referring to the extreme minuteness of the leaves (scales) giving stem an apparent nakedness.
-Nudum from the Latin 'nudus' meaning naked; referring the naked nature of the stems.
+Nudum from the Latin 'nudus' meaning naked; referring to the naked nature of the stems.
 The species is considered a primitive plant and possibly a descendent of the first group of vascular plants and Psilotum nudum means "bare naked" because it lacks most of the organs of modern vascular plants.

 Distribution and status

 Found only in one location in the southern Mount Lofty Ranges in South Australia, growing on exposed rock-crevices.
-Also found in all mainland states (and Norfolk Is.
-New Zealand, Easter Is., tropical parts of all continents).
+Also found in all mainland states (and Norfolk Is., New Zealand, Easter Is., tropical parts of all continents).
 Native.
 Very rare in South Australia.
 Rare in Western Australia and Victoria.
 Common in the other states.